teocci/RealtimeBoard/README.md

     }
     ```

-    Add the following field (in bold) to the class.
+    Add the following field to the class.

     ```
     @ServerEndpoint("/actions")